 Here are some tips for businesses that qualify for the small companies exemption:

-- Make sure that you understand the criteria for the exemption and that you keep records to demonstrate that you meet the criteria.
+• You must understand the criteria for the exemption and keep records to demonstrate that you meet them.